Arab Idol: Background

-Arab Idol is the successor of a previous pan-Arab rendition of the Idol series called Super Star, which aired on the Lebanese Future TV for 5 seasons, beginning in 2003.
-MBC 1 expressed desire to revive the show in a revamped version.
+Arab Idol is the successor to a previous pan-Arab rendition of the Idol series called SuperStar, which aired on the Lebanese Future TV for 10 seasons, beginning in 2003.
+MBC 1 expressed the desire to revive the show in a revamped version.
 The concept is still the same: ten young contestants from all over the Arab world are selected after many auditions, and perform songs on stage in front of a live audience and the judges on the main weekly show every Friday.
 Then there is a 24-hour time period during which the viewers can vote for their favourites by SMS.
-The contestant who receives the fewest votes is eliminated during the results show.
+The contestant who receives the fewest votes is eliminated during the following show.
 This elimination process continues weekly, until a winner is crowned on the show's finale.
 The winner receives various prizes, including but not limited to a recording contract with Platinum Records (recording label affiliated with MBC) for a debut album, and a Chevrolet Corvette.
 The show was unveiled to the public on 21 July 2011 when MBC 1 began airing the first advertisement.
 The name was changed from Super Star to Arab Idol and a new logo was launched.